apocalypticartcollective/eft/_drafts/2025-04-04-Resistance-Five.md

 ---
 layout: post
-title: 20 Resistance - Five
+title: 'Episode 22: Resistance Five'
-category: Resistance
 ---

 ## Swarms in the Expanse